- KNOW GOD

 of well known techniques used by hypnotists and spiritual charlatans to

 The aim of New Age practitioners and stage hypnotists is to induce a trance-like state (involving the right side of the brain by means of what are called alpha-waves) to get their audiences to stop using their rational minds.

 • Rhythmic beats of 65-75 beats a minute that approximate the heartbeat

 • Chanting using the same songs and rhythms sometimes for hours on end

-• Rhythmic speech patterns using a technique called "voice rolls" involving hypnotic patterns of words and phrases
+• Rhythmic speech patterns using a technique called "voice rolls" involving hypnotic patterns of words

 • A "Build-up" Process in which one speaker after another generates audience excitement & expectations about what will happen next

 • The whipping up of increasing emotional excitmement and suggestibility through fear, anxiety and guilt as well as getting people to raise their hands in response to suggestions from the platform.